 But what if I want to learn Latin?

 Unfortunately, it gets really complicated with a language like Latin, because you're going to have a very hard time finding someone who is actually fluent in the language and can easily help you form sentences.
-So instead, if you're learning verbs, you probably need to stick with the simple piecemeal approach from this article; https://fluent-forever.com/how-to-learn-verb-conjugations/
+So instead, if you're learning verbs, you probably need to stick with the simple piecemeal approach from this article: https://fluent-forever.com/how-to-learn-verb-conjugations/

 You're likely going to have to get your verb examples from pre-written material.
-That means translated Latin books, sentences you get from your Latin classes/teachers, and (this is the most valuable stuff) corrected tests, quizzes and homework assignments.
+That means translated Latin books, sentences you get from your Latin classes/teachers, and (this is very valuable stuff) corrected tests, quizzes and homework assignments.
 Take all of that - especially the corrections - and turn it into flashcards for everything that's challenging or new to you.